hi-ogawa/unocss-ts/README.md

 Notable differences are:

 - No babel dependency since the modified DSL is simple enough to allow regex-based transform.
-- The runtime itself is not tied to uno config and thus the same DSL can be used anywhere (e.g. when defining `shortcuts`).
+- The runtime itself is not tied to uno config and thus the same DSL can be used anywhere (e.g. when defining `shortcuts` inside `uno.config.ts`).

 See `packages/example` for the example vite app.